Being questioned by the police

 Example: Drink-driving charge dismissed – defendant didn’t have proper chance to talk to a lawyer

-In April 2017, a judge in Christchurch dismissed an excess breath-alcohol charge against a driver because the police hadn’t made sure the driver had had a reasonable opportunity to talk to a lawyer at all of the key stages of the testing process.
+In April 2017, a judge in Christchurch dismissed an excess breath-alcohol charge against a driver because the police hadn’t made sure the driver had been given a reasonable opportunity to talk to a lawyer at all of the key stages of the testing process.

 The problem with the police case was that although they had made reasonable attempts to contact a lawyer at one stage of the alcohol testing process, they hadn’t done this again later on at another important stage.